 Pipe work was conducted along Kitchener Street, from Robbie's dairy to SH2, to improve the safety and aesthetic of this stretch of road.
 The swale drains have been contoured and there is good grass strike.
-This project was completed with NZTA assistance meaning the impact to ratepayers was just 25% of the total project cost.
-The design work for Kitchener Street has been completed with further project work set to take place.
+This project was completed with NZTA assistance meaning the impact to ratepayers was just 25% of the total project with further project work set to take place.